 It’s never too early to become your own healthcare advocate and learn about the types of care options available to you or your loved one living with serious illness.
-Hospice care is a valuable care option to consider and it’s important to know when it’s appropriate.
+Hospice care is a valuable care option to consider and it’s important to know when hospice may be appropriate.

 Many people believe hospice care is appropriate only for the last few days of life when, in reality, it’s appropriate for the last weeks and months, or more, of life.
 In fact, many family members say they wish they called hospice sooner instead of waiting until their loved one only had a few days to live.
 These family members always convey that the expert, comprehensive care provided important comfort and dignity for their loved one and essential support for them as the caregiver.

 Knowing about this invaluable care option empowers you to make better decisions about what you or your loved one want at the end of life.
 Most importantly, you do not need to wait for your primary care physician or specialist to bring up hospice care during an appointment.
-You can explore this topic sooner, ask your healthcare provider questions, and have the information and answers at your finger tips for when it’s the appropriate time to choose hospice care.
+You can explore this topic sooner, ask your healthcare provider questions, and have the information and answers at your fingertips for when it’s the right time to choose hospice care.

 Hospice care is appropriate for anyone living with a serious illness who has been diagnosed with six months or less to live.
 Hospice is the right option for a patient if they choose comfort care instead of seeking curative treatments.

 Hospice care is for anyone living with cancer, heart disease, liver disease, lung disease, dementia, Alzheimer’s, ALS, and more.

 Choosing hospice is never easy.
 If you’re reading this and wondering if your loved one is a good fit for hospice, it probably means they’re already eligible for this specialized comfort care.
 Some other signs that hospice care is the right choice for your loved one include:

 If you are seeing these signs and wondering if hospice is appropriate, the time may be now.